jeffwidman/dotfiles/README.md

   - Install Ruby using [RVM](http://rvm.io/) instead of Homebrew.
 Much easier to manage gemsets, ruby versions, etc.
   - Make sure Stow gets installed, we'll use this later to symlink the dotfiles.

-4. Make ZSH the default shell.
+4. Make ZSH the default shell:
   1. `$ sudo $EDITOR /etc/shells`
   2. Append the path to zsh - Homebrew sticks it in `/usr/local/bin/zsh`
   3. Save and exit